 Materials: Several small objects, a box

-This is one my students’ favourite ESL activities for kids.
+The mystery box game is one my students’ favourite ESL activities for kids (adults like to play it too).
 I like to use this activity just after studying adjectives.
 I’ll make sure we have learned words that describe texture as well as the usual size and shape words.
 This is a fun activity, but it is best with small classes due to the time it takes for each student to have a turn.

 Before class, you will need to prepare a large shoe box or similar, by cutting a hole slightly larger than fist-sized and covering the hole.
 You can use garland or tissue paper, but a handkerchief is fastest and easiest.
 Whatever you use, the students should not be able to see inside the box, but they should be able to stick their hand inside.